indiqusdocs/stpi/docs/Guide/Networking/VirtualPrivateClouds/CreatingaVPC.md

 A Virtual Private Cloud (VPC) is a private virtual network that provides a secure environment for your cloud resources.
 It helps you organize and manage your network while controlling communication between resources.

-To do this, follow these steps:
+To create a VPC, follow these steps:

 1. Navigate to **Networking > Virtual Private Clouds**.
 The following screen appears:![VPC Creation](img/VPCCreation.png)
 2. Click the **New Virtual Private Cloud** button.
 The following screen appears:![Click here](img/Clickhere1.png)